t0thkr1s/allsafe/README.md

 ### 3. Root Detection

 This is purely for Frida practice.
-Make the code believe that you device is not rooted!
+Make the code believe that your device is not rooted!

 <details>
 <summary>Show me how it's done!</summary>